 I decided to use SASS for first time in development of a project and NodeJS server side (with a suite of Gulp tasks) for compiling all of my SASS and JS into one CSS file and one JS file.
 This helped greatly with cutting down on all of the HTTP requests and sped up page load times dramatically.

 We also made huge use of SVG graphics when ever possible.
 SGV, or Scalable Vector Graphics, are vector files and function similar to fonts on the web.
-They can scale infinitely and never lose their resolution, all while staying super small in file size.
+They can scale infinitely and never lose their resolution, all while staying super small in file size, which was a perfect choice for our website redesign.
 For example, our logo is 16KB, loads in under 17ms (that’s milliseconds), and has the capability to be blown up to billboard size without losing any of its quality.
 Anywhere we could, we utilized SVG instead of the more costly PNG’s or high res JPG’s with fallbacks for older browsers.

 One of the biggest performance hits to a WordPress site are the plugins that inevitably get installed.
 Plugins can be quite useful for various tasks, but each one usually comes with at least one JS file and one CSS file that get added into the head or footer of your site, creating more HTTP requests and larger page weight.
 I really needed to keep the page weight down and HTTP requests to a minimum, so I only installed what was absolutely necessary for ease of use on the backend (for myself and the team who may need to make updates) and for functionality I just didn’t have the time or oomph to bake into the template myself.
 I ended up adding in a bit of my own functionality either in the Customizer, functions.php file, or by making my own small plugins with minimal dependencies.